TLRKiliann/react-redux/README.md

 Local state (react) or global state (redux store) ?

+Immutability: redux copy or make a new version of state.

-If you wants access to data from components without relation between them, you can use redux or useReducer & useContext from React.
+If you wants access to data from components without relation between them, you can use `react-redux` or `useReducer & useContext` from React.
 It's a question of preference.

 ## Lib installed